101+ small business ideas to start now

 💳 Side hustle small business ideas

-According to current stats, 46% of people in Britain are making a second income.
-The surge is in no small part due to the pandemic and the current economic downturn, with the report estimating that the side hustle economy is now worth around £346 bn.
+According to statistics by Sage, 47% of Brits have a side hustle, and an additional 10% are actively looking for one.
+Plus, given the COVID-19 pandemic and the current economic downturn, the side hustle industry in the UK is now worth over £44 billion per year.
 This trend is likely to continue as more people embrace the flexibility and financial independence that part-time entrepreneurship offers.

 46. Reselling clothes